 We dumped the bags and headed out to make the most of daylight and visit the Torc Waterfall.
 We unwittingly, apparently, had coincidentally managed to be in Killarney for the falls’ most impressive time of year – where there’s lots of not-rain and the falls are full and gushing!
 We took a trot around the base of the falls, but when tempted by the path surrounding it, were put off by the slippery leaves that made the steps lethal from the not-rain.

-Having sated our sense of adventure, we returned down the road to Muckross Castle to investigate the magnificent house and gardens (and craft shop).
+Having sated our sense of adventure, we returned down the road to Muckross House to investigate the magnificent house and gardens (and craft shop).
 Nice, but nothing life-changing.

 We returned to the hotel to park the car and walk into town.

 Killarney is beautiful.
 Not a hair out of place.
 Pretty little streets with Christmas lights and toy soldier decals on the traffic bollards to add to the effect.
 Not a single facade needing so much as a touch-up of paint.

 The centre see-and-do is a neat little grid lined with brightly-lit shop windows, most complete with Christmas decorations.
 It feels like you’re walking through the set of one of those RomCom festive blockbusters!